alexwlchan/alexwlchan.net/src/_drafts/alternative-coordinate-systems-in-svg.md

 Let's tackle that next.

-## Translating between coordinate systems
+## Mapping between coordinate systems

 We want a function that takes a point $\langle a, b \rangle$ in triangular coordinates and returns $(x,y)$ in Cartesian coordinates.
 If we can work out what $\langle 1, 0 \rangle$ and $\langle 0, 1 \rangle$ in triangular coordinates become in Cartesian coordinates, that's enough -- we can then add those together to get the coordinates for $(a, b)$.